nvshirahatti/epi-python/README.md

 - [ ] Chapter 11.
 Searching

   - [x] Bootcamp 01/26
-  - [x] 11.1 Search a Sorted Array for First Occurrence of k 01/26
+  - [x] 11.1 Search a Sorted Array for First Occurrence of k 01/26 -> LC 34
   - [ ] 11.2 Search a Sorted Array for Entry Equal to its Index
   - [ ] 11.3 Search a Cyclically Sorted Array